EvanGka/airalo-api-task/README.md

 How to run the tests:
+1. Clone the repo
-- Right click on the `apitests` package
+2. Right click on the `apitests` package
-- Select `Run tests in apitests`
+3. Select `Run tests in apitests`

+Technical details:
+- I created a separate class, `TokenAuth` to create the Bearer token
+- I have added an assertion to the TokenAuth class that helps to ensure a valid Bearer token is created before any other endpoint is called
+- I created the `BaseTest` where I pass the base url of Airalo's endpoint
+- I'm using `TestNG` for the assertions and the `BeforeClass` annotation